TestGorilla LogoTestGorilla Logo

 The candidate should explain how they’ve developed their communication skills in previous jobs.
 For instance, they may attend regular teamwork sessions or group meetings that require individual presentations.
 Candidates who also request further training have the extra motivation and dedication needed to fulfill their roles.

 You can use these teamwork-related questions in your behavioral interview to learn more about the candidate’s collaboration skills.
+For more ideas, check out our selection of the best collaboration interview questions.

 • What makes a successful team, and how do you maintain professional relationships?